Liorya91/secfeed/README.md

 ### Nice to Have

-- verify config when parsed, together with settings default values.
+- Currently we aren't verifying the config object created in [config package](./pkg/config/config.go).
+Need to add basic verification, and default values for optional field.
+- Support reddit feeds.
+Although each Reddit channel has a dedicated `.rss` endpoint that provides an RSS feed, most of the content is redirected.
+So it doesn't make send to parse the content we get from the RSS field, and currently our url fetcher fails to get the content directly by querying Reddit through a GET request.
-- extensive tests
+- More tests for all the components.
-- Reddit feed.
-- Linkedin feed.
-- Following article that just fowards to a URL (like in reddit?)
-- Add tl;dr sec to feeds?
-- Caching
+- Add option for a non-RSS feed based on LinkedIn or Twitter.
+Should receieve hashtags in configuration, and query these for new content.
+- Add ability to extract redirected URL within article contents, that contains the main content.
+For example, Reddit feeds, or articles that just repost an existing article.
+Maybe can be implemented by providing the LLM a tool that when it get's an URL that is important, to query and get the data from it.
+- Add special case for [tl;dr sec](https://tldrsec.com/).
+It supports RSS feed, but contains many artifact within a single item, so it should get a special treatment.
+- Once we find the source URL from articles, we may do some caching for when several articles repost the same originating article.
+In short, caching.
 - Ability to bypass Cloudflare when fetching URLs - needed for some feeds.
-- Check more feeds:
-    - security boulevard
-    - bank info security
-    - information week
-    - infosecurity magazine
-    - computerweekly
-    - hackread
+Example in [`config.yml`](./config.yml)
-- Embedding
+- Mature Embedding offering
-    - generate similar words for improving the precision
+    - Automatically generate similar words for improving the precision
 - Handle rate limiting when fetching feeds
-- ci sanity
+- Create a sanity CI flow to allow checking baisc functionality in pull requests.
+- More RSS feeds

 ## License